Bhavya787/Expense-Splitter-Backend/README.md

 A Postman collection is provided to easily test all API endpoints.
 You can find the `Expense_Splitter_APIs.postman_collection.json` file in the root directory of this project.

+### How to Use the Postman Collection

+1.  **Import Collection**: Open Postman and import the `Expense_Splitter_APIs.postman_collection.json` file.
+2.  **Set Environment Variable**: Create a Postman environment and set a variable named `BASE_URL` to `http://localhost:3000` (for local testing) or your deployed API URL.
+3.  **Run Requests**: You can now run the requests within the collection to test the API.

+## Deployment

+Detailed deployment instructions for Render.com and MongoDB Atlas are available in the `DEPLOYMENT_INSTRUCTIONS.md` file.

+## Settlement Calculation Logic

+The core of this expense splitter application lies in its ability to accurately calculate individual balances and then simplify the transactions required to settle all debts.
+This logic is primarily handled within the `controllers/settlementController.js` file.

+### 1. Calculating Balances (`calculateBalances` function)

+This internal helper function is responsible for determining the net balance for each person involved in the expenses.
+It iterates through all recorded expenses and performs the following steps:

+*   **Tracks Money Paid**: For each expense, it adds the `amount` to the `paidBy` person's balance.
+This reflects how much money each person has put into the group pot.
+*   **Tracks Individual Shares**: For each participant in an expense, it subtracts their `share` from their balance.
+The interpretation of `share` depends on its `type`:
+    *   **`exact`**: The `share` value is taken as an absolute amount that the participant is responsible for.
+    *   **`percentage`**: The `share` is treated as a percentage of the total expense `amount`.
+For example, if an expense is $100 and a participant's share is 25% (type: "percentage"), $25 is subtracted from their balance.
+    *   **`share` (unit-based)**: In this implementation, if an expense is updated without explicit participant shares, and the `amount` is changed, the system will automatically re-calculate shares equally among existing participants, setting their type to `"exact"`.
+If `share` type is used in the initial expense creation, the `share` value is treated as an exact amount.
+*   **Handling Undefined Participants**: If an expense is added without specific participants, the system currently assumes an equal split among all people who have ever been involved in any expense (either as `paidBy` or as a `participant`).
+This is a simplification and ensures that all money is accounted for.

+After processing all expenses, the `calculateBalances` function returns an object where keys are person names and values are their net balances.
+A positive balance means the person is owed money, and a negative balance means the person owes money.

+### 2. Simplifying Settlements (`getSettlements` function)

+This function takes the balances calculated by `calculateBalances` and determines the most efficient way to settle all debts, minimizing the number of transactions.
+It employs a common algorithm for debt simplification:

+*   **Categorize Creditors and Debtors**: It separates people into two groups:
+    *   **Creditors**: Those with a positive balance (owed money).
+    *   **Debtors**: Those with a negative balance (owe money).
+*   **Sort by Amount**: Both lists are sorted in descending order of the absolute amount they are owed or owe.
+This helps in efficiently matching large debts/credits.
+*   **Iterative Settlement**: The algorithm then iteratively matches the largest debtor with the largest creditor:
+    1. It takes the top debtor and the top creditor.
+    2. It determines the `minAmount` between what the debtor owes and what the creditor is owed.
+    3. A settlement transaction is recorded: the debtor pays the creditor the `minAmount`.
+    4. The `minAmount` is subtracted from both the debtor's outstanding debt and the creditor's outstanding credit.
+    5. If a debtor's debt becomes zero, they are removed from the debtors list.
+Similarly, if a creditor's credit becomes zero, they are removed from the creditors list.
+    6. This process continues until both the creditors and debtors lists are empty, meaning all debts have been settled.

+This approach ensures that the total number of transactions is minimized, making it easier for individuals to settle their accounts.
+The output is an array of objects, each representing a payment from one person to another, along with the amount.